Hi there, my name is Chris Piercy and I’m a professional close-up magician and mindreader specialising in Wedding Entertainment.

-There will be teetotallers, designated drivers, pregnant woman, children to think of too.
+There will be teetotallers, designated drivers, pregnant women, children and other people to think of too.

 A nice cuppa! – Perhaps just one for those which are later in their years but it’s a nice idea to ask the venue if this is possible to keep everyone happy!

 4) Drinks Reception Food